watson-developer-cloud/node-red-node-watson/README.md

 Migrated nodes will not run on pre 1.0.0 versions of node-red.
 During the migration there will be a dependancy on both modules.
 - Bump dependancy on node to >=10.0.0
-- Bump dependancy on cfenv, request, ibm-cloud-sdk-core.
+- Bump dependancy on cfenv, request
+- Remove dependancy on ibm-cloud-sdk-core.
 - Node-RED & IBM-Watson & Use of promises on API invokation & IAM URL construct migration & Removal of default endpoint of
     - Tone Analyzer node.
     - Personality Insights node.
 - Fix to URL parsing for bound services.
+- STT token manager no longer in ibm-cloud-sdk-core

 ### Watson Nodes for Node-RED
 A collection of nodes to interact with the IBM Watson services in [IBM Cloud](http://bluemix.net).